 Rotten Door Jambs?

-Entrance doors come in many shapes and sizes and can be make such a difference in the architectural appearance of your home.
-Unfortunately for years even the best-made doors had wood jambs and moldings on the exterior that turned a positive architectural feature into a negative one real quick.
+Entrance doors come in many shapes and sizes and can make a difference in the architectural appearance of your home.
+Unfortunately for years, even the best-made doors had wood jambs and moldings on the exterior that turned a positive architectural feature into a negative one real quick.
 If you have had any kind of entry door with wood jambs for more than a few years chances are the lower portions of the jambs are a bit unsightly and on their way to causing you some problems.

 Warning Signs:

-- Worn Paint
+• Worn Paint

-- Exposed Raw Wood
+• Exposed Raw Wood

-- Jamb has changed shape
+• Jamb has changed shape

-- Jamb appears sunken
+• Jamb appears sunken

 How can I Avoid This on my Remodeling or New Home Project?